-The Nvidia GeForce RTX 2080 Ti is an especially powerful GPU that will easily exceed 60 fps in 4K in all the best PC games.
-Not only is it dramatically more powerful than the Nvidia GeForce GTX 1080 Ti that preceded it, this is the best graphics card for pushing the boundaries of computer graphics forward with ray tracing and AI-driven Tensor cores.
+The Nvidia GeForce RTX 2080 Ti is an exceptionally powerful graphics card that will exceed 60 fps in 4K in all the best PC games without blinking.
+Not only is it dramatically more powerful than the Nvidia GeForce GTX 1080 Ti that preceded it, but it’s also the best graphics card for pushing the boundaries of computer graphics forward with ray tracing technology and AI-driven Tensor cores.

 Price and availability